-Inflamed gums is a health problem that should be taken seriously.
-When the condition persists over an extended period, it can lead to periodontal disease and potential tooth loss.
+Swollen gums is a health problem that should be taken seriously.
+When the condition persists over an extended period, it can lead to advanced gum problems and potential tooth loss.
 It can also be associated with a potential risk of heart attack and/or stroke.
 In light of the consequences, it is a good idea to be able to recognise the signs and to be familiar with the causes.
-Most importantly, knowing what to do to prevent inflamed gums can spare you and your family the suffering that comes with this oral care issue.
+Most importantly, knowing what to do to prevent tender gums can spare you and your family the suffering that comes with this oral care issue.

 What Are the Signs of Inflamed Gums?